LogCreative/presenter/README.md

 # presenter
-A LaTeX presentation class for the next decade
+A LaTeX presentation class with seamless migration